 - Site Plan Review Application

-- The Planning Department distributes the Site Plan Review application to reviewing departments and agencies for comment (Engineering, Utilities, Development Services, Fire, Water Pollution Control, etc.).
+- The Planning & Development Department distributes the Site Plan Review application to reviewing departments and agencies for comment (Engineering, Utilities, Development Services, Fire, Water Pollution Control, etc.).
 City staff will meet internally within two weeks to review the site plan application.
 The outcome of the Site Plan Review, including staff comments, will be emailed to the applicant in the form of an attachment within 2 to 3 weeks.
 If a Traffic Study or stormwater drainage report is required by Public Works, this time line might be longer.

 - The outcome of the Site Plan Review will be one of the following: